dhairyapatidar77-netizen/Stock-Market-Predictions-using-LSTM-and-RL/README.md

 By the end of Week 1, I developed a strong foundation in Python programming, data preprocessing, exploratory data analysis, and visualization techniques, which are essential for machine learning and financial data analysis.

-# Week 2 - Stock Market Data Extraction and Analysis
+# Week 2 - Financial Data Extraction and Technical Analysis

-The second week focused on understanding how historical stock market data can be collected, explored, and prepared for future machine learning models.
-Since reliable data is the backbone of any stock prediction system, this week emphasized working with real-world financial datasets.
+The second week focused on working with real-world financial datasets using the `yfinance` library.
+The objective was to understand how historical stock market data is collected, visualized, and analyzed using commonly used technical indicators that assist in identifying market trends.

 ## Topics Covered

-### Stock Market Data Extraction
+### Historical Stock Data Extraction

-Learned how to obtain historical stock market data using Python libraries such as **yfinance**.
+- Fetching stock market data using the `yfinance` library

-Topics included:

-- Downloading historical stock price data
+- Downloading historical price data for selected stocks
-- Selecting stock tickers
-- Understanding different time periods and intervals
+- Working with different time intervals
-- Working with daily stock price data
-- Extracting Open, High, Low, Close (OHLC) prices
-- Understanding trading volume
-- Exporting datasets for further analysis
+- Understanding Yahoo Finance datasets
+- Exploring historical stock prices from different time periods

 ### Understanding Financial Data

-Explored the structure of stock market datasets and the significance of various features, including:
+Studied the structure of stock market datasets, including:

 - Date
 - Open Price